What is downsizing?

 Put simply, downsizing is the process of moving into a smaller property.
 You might be considering taking this step for a variety of reasons – it could be to boost your finances, reduce your expenses, help you pay for care, or to move into a more suitable home or a better location.

-Here we look at the pros and cons of downsizing and some of the reasons that you may consider it.
+Here we look at the pros and cons of downsizing and some reasons you may consider it.

 The pros of downsizing

-Downsizing can be a tough decision, especially when you’ve built up many fond memories associated with your family home, but there are also distinct benefits to help make the move worthwhile.
+The decision to downsize can be a tough one, especially when you’ve built up many fond memories associated with your family home, but there are also distinct benefits to make the move worthwhile.

 There are many reasons why people may choose to move home in later life.
-It may be that they simply want to live somewhere different or to be closer to family.
+It may be they want to live somewhere different or closer to family.
 Or perhaps a recent (and possibly unforeseen) change in circumstance, such as a health issue or bereavement, has caused them to reconsider their living arrangements.

 If you’re in any of these situations, it may be time to consider the three main benefits of property downsizing.

-An opportunity to move into a property that is easier to manage, making it easier to maintain independent living.
+- An opportunity to move into a property that is easier to manage, helping you to maintain independent living.

-A potential way to raise money by moving to a less expensive property, perhaps also with lower energy bills and maintenance costs.
+- A potential way to raise money by selling your home and moving to a less expensive property, perhaps also with lower bills and maintenance costs.

 In most cases, smaller properties are also cheaper to run.
-As a downsizer, you can generally expect your council tax and energy bills to be lower.
-Maintenance and repair costs are also likely to be lower, particularly when downsizing into a more newly-built home, which should also bring lower energy bills.
-A well-insulated modern home with an efficient new boiler and central heating system will cost less to heat than a draughty Victorian home with unmodernised plumbing, for example.
+As a downsizer, you can generally expect lower council tax and energy bills.
+Maintenance and repair costs are also likely to be lower, particularly if moving into a more recently built home.

 Cons of downsizing